Trust Fund: Calls for proposal

-The Secretariat of the 10 Year Framework of Programmes on Sustainable Consumption and Production (10YFP) is announcing a first call for proposals in the domain of Sustainable Public Procurement (SPP).
-Governments and not-for-profit organizations in developing countries and countries with economies in transition are invited to respond to this inaugural call for proposals of the 10YFP.
+The Secretariat of the 10 Year Framework of Programmes on Sustainable Consumption and Production (10YFP) organises calls for proposals to support the shift towards SCP.
+Governments and not-for-profit organizations in developing countries and countries with economies in transition are invited to submit proposals in response to these calls.

-Theme of the Call for Proposals: Implementation of Sustainable Public Procurement
+Theme of the Call for Proposals: Implementation of Sustainable Public Procurement (SPP)

 Available funds: USD 500,000.